Skip to content

 type: security

-The metric and remediation action are provided by the user.
-Only runtime.
+Custom policy Example: The metric and remediation action are provided by the user.
+This policy applies at runtime.

 policies: